 It is important to note that the value attached to health gains by patients and by society can conflict (given collective financing and the need to trade-off interventions and patients): small increases in health/lifetime can be seen as highly valuable by patients, but as less valuable by society.
 Both values should, - in theory - be captured and, where necessary, trade-offs be balanced to achieve allocative efficiency.
-Also, distributing resources by need assumes equal (marginal) effectiveness of interventions anticipating that by redistribution no additional value would be produced, called the point of indifference by Vilfredo Pareto.
+Also, distributing resources by need assumes equal (marginal) effectiveness of interventions anticipating that by redistribution no additional value would be produced (allocative value).
 Societal value goes one step further than allocative value by explicitly encompassing the broader aspects of health as enabler for wellbeing, productivity and social cohesion and that for eventually equally effective interventions those socially deprived might need to be prioritized.